pm67nz/hpc_training/_lessons/002-programming-environment.md

 CC -o simpleMpiCxx simpleMpi.cxx  # compile C++ code
 ```

-Note that these wrappers are always the same, regardless of your choice of compiler (Cray, Intel, or GNU).
 The wrappers will ensure correct linking of your code with compiler runtime libraries, and with Cray-supported libraries (such as Cray's `libsci` scientific library, or netCDF).
 We will get to that topic later in this session.

-There is also no need to invoke special compilers for MPI code or to apply special compiler options for code with OpenMP directives - use ftn, cc, and CC in all cases.
+There is no need to invoke special compilers for MPI code or to apply special compiler options for code with OpenMP directives - use ```ftn```, ```cc```, and ```CC``` in all cases.

 ### Programming environments